donut-party/system/README.md

 This is how you can allocate and deallocate the resources needed for your
-system: the `:start` handler will create a new object or connection or thread pool or whatever, and place that under `::ds/instances`.
+system: the `:start` handler will create a new object or connection or thread pool or whatever, and place that in the system map under `::ds/instances`.
 The instance is passed to the `:stop` handler, which can call whatever functions or methods are needed to to deallocate the resource.

 You don't have to define a handler for every signal.
 Components that don't have a handler for a signal are essentially skipped.